rajannpatel/ubuntupbx/README.md

 2. [Install LXD](https://canonical.com/lxd/install) and initialize it

         snap list lxd &> /dev/null && sudo snap refresh lxd --channel latest/stable || sudo snap install lxd --channel latest/stable

+3. Initialize LXD with sensible default, out-of-the-box configurations

         lxd init --auto

-3. Launch a LXD container named **cloud-deployment-workspace** and map your user account on the host machine to the default **ubuntu** user account in the container:
+4. Launch a LXD container named **cloud-deployment-workspace** and map your user account on the host machine to the default **ubuntu** user account in the container:

         lxc launch ubuntu:noble cloud-deployment-workspace -c raw.idmap="both 1000 1000"

-4. Optional Step: mount your home directory into the container as a disk named "ubuntupbx-home", to conveniently access your files from within the container:
+5. Optional Step: mount your home directory into the container as a disk named "ubuntupbx-home", to conveniently access your files from within the container:

         lxc config device add cloud-deployment-workspace ubuntupbx-home disk source=~/ path=/home/ubuntu

-5. Enter the LXD container as the **ubuntu** user:
+6. Enter the LXD container as the **ubuntu** user:

         lxc exec cloud-deployment-workspace -- su -l ubuntu